 - Star Trek: Deep Space Nine: Sisko used a specialized warhead to poison the atmosphere in such a manner that it would be uninhabitable for human life, but functional for Cardassian in an attempt to force Eddington to surrender.
 Though the Maquis did pretty much the same thing (except rendering it uninhabitable to Cardassian life but safe to human) to multiple Cardassian colonies.

-- In the Stargate SG-1 episode "Scorched Earth", an alien vessel was terraforming a planet recently inhabited by a colony of displaced Human Aliens into something hostile to their form of life (in their defense, the ship started its work before the lost "colonists" arrived; it had just been working on the other side of the planet from the stargate, so neither group had noticed the other until now).
-Unlike most of the civilizations SG-1 encounters, the aliens need a very specific environment to survive, meaning they can't easily be moved to another world, plus the ship had already expended too many resources to abandon the process, so it couldn't just go somewhere else either.
+- In the episode "Scorched Earth", an alien vessel was terraforming a planet recently inhabited by a colony of displaced Human Aliens into something hostile to their form of life (in their defense, the ship started its work before the lost "colonists" arrived; it had just been working on the other side of the planet from the stargate, so neither group had noticed the other until now).
+Unlike most of the civilizations SG-1 encounters, the Human Aliens need a very specific environment to survive, meaning they can't easily be moved to another world, plus the ship had already expended too many resources to abandon the process, so it couldn't just go somewhere else either.
 Eventually it's resolved when it turns out the terraforming ship knows the location of said Human Aliens' home planet, having passed it over while on its search for a suitable world.
 It even helps them relocate back to their homeworld before it returns to its terraforming job.

 - Doctor Who:

 - "The Sontaran Strategem".
 Weakened by their eternal war with another race of Scary Dogmatic Aliens, the Sontarans hatched an uncharacteristically circuitous plan to bathe the earth in gas which is poisonous to native life but nutritious to themselves, so that they can use it to spawn more soldiers.

 - In "The Seeds of Death" the Ice Warriors attempt to xenoform Earth using a fungus that will extract oxygen from the atmosphere.